 For most tours of 1, 2 and 3 days you will not have problems in buying water, snacks or fruits.

 It depends on the season.
-For the high season (April-October) there is a lot of heat during the day, so we recommend carrying light clothes for some sections of the tour.
-Also bring some clothing to shelter during the start and end of the tour (Cusco city) as it is higher and it is cold in the morning and at night.
+For the high season (April-October) there is a lot of heat during the day, so we recommend carrying a light change of clothes.
+Also bring some clothing to shelter during the start and end of the tour (in Cusco city) as it is higher and it is cold in the morning and at night.

 If you have a tour through the jungle, it is recommended to wear light clothes that cover most of the body to avoid insect bites.
 Waterproof clothes for rainy season (December-March) or a windbreaker are essential.

 Good trekking shoes that allow many hours of continuous walking without damaging the feet and protect your feet during some wet and difficult stretches.

 – Wet wipes and / or liquid soap

 – Sun screen

 – Insect repellent